-This project will address for the first time the effect of two partners on the distribution of epiphytic orchids in megadiverse communities across geographical and local ecological gradients.
 This study will provide three innovative aspects to the field:

 (1) Address an unresolved question in plant ecology: how more than one partner affects plant species' distribution.
 This is not trivial because a considerable proportion of tropical plant diversity relies on more than one partner for successful establishment.
 In epiphytic orchids in particular, most studies have focused on bipartite interactions, i.e., epiphyte-host tree or epiphyte-fungi interactions, while a tripartite network approach (epiphyte-mycorrhiza-host tree) better reflects the actual situation.